 I didn’t write this post just to include this book, but I could have done.
 I’ve ummed and aahed about recommending this for kids before and I’ve chosen not to.
 Because although it’s incredibly written and fascinating and has the most wonderful characterisation, at points it genuinely unsettled me.
 Now, I may be quite sensitive but I’m also unarguably a fully grown adult (in age, if not action).
 So for me, it feels like a bit too much for a young reader.

 But that’s just me.
-And it’s important to say that I don’t have any real understanding of or familiarity with the Malaysian cultural heritage that is so key to this book.
+And it’s important to say that I don’t have any real understanding of, or familiarity with, the Malaysian cultural heritage that is so key to this book.
 Malaysian tales often feature dark spirits, some of them created by awful things happening to living and dead people, and millions of children hear these tales all the time and do just fine.

 So if you have a child who loves ghost stories and horror and things that go bump in the night, I thoroughly recommend reading this and deciding for yourself if you think it’s okay for them.
 And even if you think it’s a bit much until they’re older, you’ll have had the pleasure of reading it yourself!

 Inspired to try reading more children’s books and want more recommendations?
-Subscribe to What Book Now?, my monthly newsletter.
-It’s packed with interesting, inclusive children’s books and other great stuff!
+Subscribe to Big Wide World, my monthly(ish) email newsletter.
+It has book recommendations, fun facts, real-world writing tips and other great stuff!

 Pssst…

-If you’d like to read more about the joys of children’s books for adults, since writing this I’ve discovered and THOROUGHLY enjoyed Katherine Rundell’s brilliant Why You Should Read Children’s Books (Although You Are So Old and Wise).
+If you’d like to read more about the joys of children’s books for adults, since first writing this post I’ve discovered and THOROUGHLY enjoyed Katherine Rundell’s brilliant Why You Should Read Children’s Books (Although You Are So Old and Wise).
 Her children’s books are excellent, too, for kids and adults – I think my favourite is Rooftoppers.